OpenZeppelin/sgp/README.md

 ## Kudos

 - The original grammar [Solidity.g4](./Solidity.g4) was developed and maintained by [solidity-parser-antlr](https://github.com/solidity-parser/antlr).
-- The node types system and AST visitor is based on [solidity-parser-parser](https://github.com/solidity-parser/parser).
+- The node types system and AST visitor are based on [solidity-parser-parser](https://github.com/solidity-parser/parser).

 ## Build